12 of the Coolest McDonald’s Locations Around the World

 A McDonald’s Fit for The Queen

 London is filled with majestic architectural marvels fit for royalty, so it’s no wonder that this McDonald’s looks like a miniature palace of its own.
 You’ll find this location near Soho, a neighborhood known for its theaters, nightlife, and shopping.
-Check out 75 more mind-blowing facts about McDonald’s.
+To learn more about McDonald’s, check out these 75 mind-blowing facts about McDonald’s.

 Air Force Ronald